Skip to content

 Note

-Boundary conditions are used in dynamic programming to initialize the \(dp\) table, and in search to prune.
+Boundary conditions in dynamic programming are used to initialize the \(dp\) table, and in search are used for pruning.

-The core of the state transition order is to ensure that when calculating the solution to the current problem, all the smaller subproblems it depends on have already been correctly calculated.
+The core of state transition order is to ensure that when computing the solution to the current problem, all the smaller subproblems it depends on have already been computed correctly.

 Based on the above analysis, we can directly write the dynamic programming code.
-However, the decomposition of subproblems is a top-down approach, so implementing it in the order of "brute-force search → memoized search → dynamic programming" is more in line with habitual thinking.
+However, subproblem decomposition is a top-down approach, so implementing in the order "brute force search \(\rightarrow\) memoization \(\rightarrow\) dynamic programming" is more aligned with thinking habits.

 min_path_sum.py